CharaChorder/docs/docs/Beta Releases.rst

 Profiles are backed up individually, by switching to profile A, B, or C at the top of the Device Manager's Device/Settings page before backing up.

-During the beta period, the profiles can be configured on: https://master.dev.charachorder.io/

 Layer warp
 ~~~~~~~~~~